saeedahmed725/Expert-System-for-Disease-Diagnosis/README.md

 ## How to Use

-1. Select the symptoms you are experiencing from the dropdown menu
+1. Select the symptoms you are experiencing from the checkboxes
-2. Click on "Get Diagnosis" to see the possible diseases and recommended treatments
+2. Click on "Diagnose" to see the possible diseases and recommended treatments
-3. View the results in the expandable sections on the right
+3. View the results in the expandable sections

+## Technical Implementation

+- **Knowledge Base**: The Prolog file contains a set of facts (symptoms) and rules (diseases with their associated symptoms and treatments)
+- **Interface**: Python communicates directly with the Prolog engine using pyswip
+- **Reasoning**: The system uses logical inference to determine which diseases match the user's symptoms
+- **User Experience**: Streamlit provides an easy-to-use interface for symptom selection and diagnostic results

 ## Project Features

-- Knowledge representation using logical rules
+- Knowledge representation using Prolog predicates
+- Direct integration with SWI-Prolog via pyswip
 - Rule-based inference for disease diagnosis
 - Interactive user interface built with Streamlit
 - Treatment recommendations for diagnosed conditions
 - Support for multiple possible diagnoses
+- Proper handling of negative conditions (symptoms that should NOT be present)
+- Support for OR conditions in disease rules

 ## Disclaimer

 This is an educational project and not a replacement for professional medical advice.
 Always consult a healthcare professional for proper diagnosis and treatment.

-## Extensions
+## Future Enhancements

 To extend this project, you can:

 1. Add more diseases and symptoms to the Prolog knowledge base
-2. Implement certainty factors to rank diagnoses
+2. Implement certainty factors to provide confidence levels for diagnoses
-3. Include more detailed treatment information
-4. Add disease descriptions and risk factors
+3. Add explanation capabilities to show why a particular diagnosis was made
-5. Implement a feature to save diagnosis history
+4. Implement a feature to save diagnosis history
+5. Expand the knowledge base with more sophisticated rules